-Due process is a student's right.
+Due Process is a student's right.
+The amount of Due Process a student is entitled to receive before a consequence is imposed depends on the consequence being imposed.
+In all cases, regardless of the consequence imposed, the school personnel authorized to impose the consequence is expected to inform the student of the alleged misconduct and must investigate, to the extent necessary, the facts surrounding the alleged misconduct.
 All students will have an opportunity to present their version of the facts to the school personnel imposing the disciplinary penalty in connection with the imposition of the penalty.
 Students, who are to be given penalties (other than a verbal warning, written warnings, written notification to their parents or detention), are entitled to additional rights before the penalty is imposed.
 These rights are explained below.